 The Practical Nursing Program holds a mandatory orientation before regular classes begin each semester.
 All students that are selected must attend.

-Applications will open on September 1st and are due by October 31st for Spring (January) class.
-Applications will open on February 1st and are due on April 1st for Fall (August) class.
+Applications will open on September 1st and are due by October 31st for the Spring (January) class.
+Applications will open on February 1st and are due on April 1st for the Fall (August) class.

-- Human Growth and Development OR Developmental Psychology
+- Developmental Psychology (formerly Human Growth and Development)

 - Human Anatomy and Physiology I with Lab